Estes786/saasxbarbershop/AUTONOMOUS_OAUTH_FIX_COMPLETE.md

 ## 📊 EXECUTIVE SUMMARY

-Successfully completed autonomous deep dive analysis, debugging, and enhancement of OASIS BI PRO x Barbershop OAuth implementation.
+Successfully completed autonomous deep dive analysis, debugging, and enhancement of BALIK.LAGI x Barbershop OAuth implementation.
 All issues identified and fixed.
 Code deployed to sandbox and pushed to GitHub.

 ---